-When it comes to powering electronics in your camper van, there are four main ways to collect energy.
-The most common ways are: your vehicle’s alternator, hooking up to a campground electrical system, using a generator, or using solar panels.
+When it comes to powering electronics in your campervan, there are four common ways to collect energy.
+These are: your vehicle’s alternator, hooking up to a campground electrical system, using a generator, or using solar panels.
 The type of energy collection you choose to use will be dependent on the type of trip you are taking, budget, and location.

 Powering electronics with your vehicle’s alternator

-Powering electronics using your van’s current electrical system seems like a straightforward solution.
+Powering electronics using your van’s current electrical system is a straightforward solution.
 People can charge their phones while driving, so why not just use those same systems for all of your electronics?
-Unfortunately, not everything can be plugged into a cigarette lighter.
+Well, the challenge comes when you turn the car off.